Free Nat’s Robotics Academy Workshop

 We want to share our love for robots and passion for technology with other kids and spark their interest in the wonderful world of robotics!

 Hi, my name is Nat and I am 14 years old.
 My passion for robotics started when I turned 5, on my first robotics birthday party!
 Since then, I have been learning coding, going to clubs and building my own robots at home.
 I am now a Sci-tech student and competed at the First Lego League with my school.
-I also have experience “teaching” kids – I have been helping my karate instructors for over 4 years.
+I have been doing the monthly workshops at the Microsoft Store for a year now, and I also teach karate to kids.
 I love my work because I also have loads of fun!

 Hi, I’m Alex and I am 15 years old.
 I have always thought robots are interesting and I love working with kids.
 At the age of seven, I joined a Lego robotics club, and went up the ranks.
 When I was at the top, our instructor challenged us by making us build assembly lines and help the new children complete their very first project.
 I then volunteered in my middle school’s summer camp, helping out the little ones complete their activities.
 In high school, I helped two groups of ten kids from grades four to eight get into the First LEGO League (FLL).
 I hope to help them next year!

 “Overall, the party went great and the kids loved it!
 Raj had a fashion day 2 weeks ago and he wore the t-shirt you gave him and all the boys were jealous – they all wanted one too!!

 My only suggestion would be maybe in the beginning before you start, you could let the kids know what they will be doing – sequence of events i.e. build, program and play!

 Also, I think the session should be broken up as I noticed the kids got hungry and needed a break.
 So maybe a break before they program and play…?